 Dev, as he’s known to friends and colleagues, received his MSc in Wildlife Science from the Wildlife Institute of India in 2001, and his Ph.D. from Manipal University in 2016.
 His doctoral research focused on generating the understanding of the biology and ecology of Western Ghats small carnivore species that are relevant to their conservation, using a diversity of approaches.
 He is proficient in distance sampling, capture-recapture modeling, occupancy estimation, other statistical modeling, as well as study design and field data collection protocols for these different analytical approaches.
 Dev has extensive experience in designing and conducting academic courses, technical workshops and field training programs, for field research staff, MSc & Ph.D. students and faculty in India, southeast Asia and central Asia, since 2006.

 Killivalavan Rayar joined WCS-India in 2010.
 He obtained his Masters in Wildlife Biology & Conservation from the MSc Programme jointly conducted by WCS-India and NCBS/TIFR in 2010, having switched from his previous career as an engineer with Intel.
 His research interests include the field application of novel monitoring approaches to estimate wildlife population parameters, and the conservation impacts of developmental projects within forest areas.
 Prior to taking up wildlife research and conservation as a full-time career, he was the founding member of a civil society organization to promote wildlife conservation and had participated in research and conservation projects as a volunteer since 2002, including coordinating a part of the Karnataka state-wide surveys for tiger occupancy in 2006-2007.
-He plans, coordinates and executes field activities for the multi-year project on Meta-population Dynamics of Tigers in Karnataka, as well as in other states.
+He used to plan, coordinate and execute field activities for the multi-year project on Meta-population Dynamics of Tigers in Karnataka, as well as in other states.
 He has extensive experience in training field research staff including field interns, new recruits, and survey volunteers, and has helped conduct training programs for field staff (both NGO and government) in India and Thailand.

 Kaushal Patel joined WCS-India as a Research Associate in 2020.
 He will be working on WCS-India’s wildlife monitoring and training program in Dangs, Gujarat, which is where he developed his interest in wildlife.